matloff/fasteR/README.md

 curious about something, try it out!
 Just devise a little experiment, and type in the code.
 Don't worry -- you won't "break" things.

-* Also similarly:  I cannot *teach* you how to program.
+* Very important:  I cannot *teach* you how to program.
 I can merely give you the tools, e.g. R vectors, and some examples.
 For a given desired programming task, then, you must creatively put these tools together to attain the goal.
 Treat it like a puzzle!
 I think you'll